dougeby/IntuneDocs/intune-classic/deploy-use/intune_on_azure.md

 ## Legacy PC Client features are only available in the Silverlight console

-The Intune PC Client management workflows use the [Silverlight-based Intune Admin Console](https://manage.microsoft.com/).
-This means two things:
+The Intune PC Client management workflows use the [Silverlight-based Intune Admin Console](https://manage.microsoft.com/), which has the following consequences:

 - For all non-grouping management tasks using the Intune PC Client, you must use the Silverlight console.
-- When managing groups, you must use the [Intune on Azure Portal](https://portal.azure.com/).
-This is because Intune now uses Azure AD Groups instead of legacy Intune Groups.
+- When managing groups, you must use the [Intune on Azure portal](https://portal.azure.com/).
+This requirement exists because Intune now uses Azure AD Groups instead of legacy Intune Groups.

 Because of the switch to Azure AD Groups, “group-based” filtering in the Silverlight console dashboard views has changed slightly.
 To filter in the updated Silverlight UI, follow these steps: